 Exempt does not mean that it doesn’t need to be included in your self-classification report.
 Please consult a lawyer if your app uses non-exempt encryption because the remainder of this article assumes your app only uses exempt encryption.

-Once your app is publicly available on the App Store, and once you’ve submitted a single year-end self-classification report for that app, the app will no longer be considered subject to Export Administration Regulations.
+Once you’ve submitted a single year-end self-classification report for that app, and if it’s free to download, the app will no longer be considered subject to Export Administration Regulations.
 This means you won’t need to submit another report for that app.
 App Store Connect does not know whether you have submitted a self-classification report for a given app so it will continue to remind you that the report is necessary.
+If it’s not free to download, you’ll need to send the report every year.

 What should you do if you incorrectly answered the export compliance questions when you last submitted your app for review?
 Just answer honestly and correctly on your next update.